 The penalty for late filing is 5% per month for the first 5 months (actually it’s technically 4.5%, but the other 5% is for Late Paying).
 This of course adds up to max of 25% really fast and needs to be addressed as soon as possiible.

-The Underpayment of Estimated Tax Penalty is basically a penalty that is more like interest on the estimated taxes that should have been paid quarterly throughout the year.
+The Underpayment of Estimated Tax Penalty is more like interest on the estimated taxes that should have been paid quarterly throughout the year.
 It stops on April 15th, and then the other penalties kick in.
 It is based on your total liability for the year as well as what was paid in the prior year.
 They allow an exemption for amounts paid that at least equal the last year’s taxes (for higher income individuals the exemption is for paying at least 110% of last year’s taxes).